andrefetch/Gemi/README.md

 ./gemi.sh
 ```

 Then just type what you'd like Gemi to do and press Enter.
-Press `Ctrl+C` whenever you want to quit.
+Press `Cntrl+C` whenever you want to quit.

 Prefer a quick one-off command instead of the chat window?
 You can ask Gemi a single question straight from your terminal: